FedST: Secure Federated Shapelet Transformation for Time Series Classification: Quality Measurement Acceleration

-To consider both accuracy and efficiency, we propose to speed up the quality measurement in $\Pi_{FedSS-B}$ in two aspects.
+To consider both accuracy and efficiency, we propose to speed up the quality measurement in $\Pi_{FedSS-B}$ in two aspects:

-\textbf{O1: Accelerating IG computation.} To benefit from IG in terms of TSC accuracy, we propose a speed-up method to reduce as many interactive operations as possible in computing IG based on \textit{secure sorting} (Section~\ref{sorting_based_acceleration}), which tackles the problem in reason ii).
+\textbf{O1: Accelerating IG computation.} To benefit from IG in terms of TSC accuracy, we propose a speed-up method to reduce as many interactive operations as possible in computing IG based on \textit{secure sorting} (Sec.~\ref{sorting_based_acceleration}), which tackles the problem in reason 1.

-\textbf{O2: Tapping alternative measures.} As the problems of i), iii), and iv) are the \textit{inherent deficiencies} of IG that is difficult to avoid, we propose a trade-off method tailored for the FL setting by tapping other measures that are much more secure-computation-efficient than IG, at the cost of acceptable loss of TSC accuracy (Section~\ref{trade_off}).
+\textbf{O2: Tapping alternative measures.} As the problems of 1, 3 and 4 are the \textit{inherent deficiencies} of IG which \zyw{are} difficult to avoid, we propose a trade-off method tailored for the FL setting by tapping other measures that are much more secure-computation-efficient than IG, at the cost of acceptable loss of TSC accuracy (Sec.~\ref{trade_off}).